jedevc/afnom-missing-semester/_2023/lec6_latex.md

 - writing a journal, article, book, presentation, or letter
 - typesetting content with complex mathematical expressions, tables, or graphics
 - writing large documents with chapters, citations, and cross-references

+LaTeX is **lightweight**: it doesn't come with a full-blown editor that lags when your document grows beyond a few hundred pages.
+Instead, it is built with resource optimisation in mind.

+LaTeX is **feature-rich**: it is perfect for typesetting professional documents that involve complex content.

+LaTeX is **extensible**: it works well with other tools to provide many of the features found in WYSIWYG editors.
+For example, version control is as simple as placing your LaTeX source files in a git repository.

 However, LaTeX may not be best suited if you're designing a poster, magazine cover, or similar document that requires precise and free visual control over page elements.